userjack6880/Open-DMARC-Analyzer/README.md

 ## 1-β2
 - Corrected a divide-by-zero error in `template.php` [issue #68](https://github.com/userjack6880/Open-DMARC-Analyzer/issues/68).
+- Limited width of page to a minimum of 1230px to fix visual element issues.
+- Added `openda_light` theme.

 See `CHANGELOG` under `docs` for full details of all changes.